ntmchau2202/ISD.ICT.20211-06/requirement_analysis/documentations/outline/Dock_search.md

   - Number of currently empty docking points
   - Distance from current location of user
   - Walking time from current user's location to the dock

-### Alternative flow
-#### Exception
-- Invalid user input
-  - Notify invalid input
-- Dock name/address not available
-  - Notify dock name/address is not available
-- Cannot locate current user's location
-  - Asks user to turn on GPS/Notify users about location errors

-#### Alternative
-- User only enters part(s) of the dock's name/address
-  - Display a list of matched results